Trustpilot

 “The Building Safety Act is an essential reform of building safety, impacting everyone throughout the construction industry.
 It’s encouraging and commendable to see a business like Constructionline- operating at the very heart of the supply chain industry – providing clear guidance on the essential information companies need to be aware of, identifying the steps that need to be taken to remain compliant.”

-Read on to discover exactly what your duty holder responsibilities are.
+Read on to discover exactly what your dutyholder responsibilities are with our BSA guidance for the construction industry.

 Role of the Client

-• Make suitable arrangements for planning, managing and monitoring their project.
+• In order to align with the Building Safety Act regulations it’s important to make suitable arrangements for planning, managing and monitoring their project.
 In practice, this means hiring the right people, with the right competencies, making sure reasonable steps have been taken to validate this.

 • If multiple entities are involved on a project, a principal designer and principal contractor must be appointed, ensuring they have the right skills, knowledge, experience and behaviours to fulfil their roles.